-Now, weather you make it as a curry for main course or serve it as an appetizer, this is a fun dish to try and I hope you do.
+Now, whether you make it as a curry for main course or serve it as an appetizer, this is a fun dish to try, and I hope you do.
 It’s easy, it’s simple and it’s quite quick.
 Perfect weeknight meal!

-Here are few more everyday Indian Curries to try:
+Here are a few more everyday Indian Curries to try:

 - 1 lb/ 500 g potatoes

 - 1 and ½ cup plain yogurt